ZiyaoMou/l2d-with-expert-drift/README.md

 # l2d-with-expert-drift

 This repository contains the official implementation of the paper **"Learning to Defer under Expert Drift"**.
-We study the problem of **expert drift**, where human experts (e.g., doctors, annotators, moderators) may change their performance over time.
-Our framework, **temporal L2D (Learn-to-Defer)**, enables machine learning models to dynamically decide when to predict and when to defer to human experts under such drift.
+Our framework, L2D with expert drift, enables machine learning models to dynamically decide when to predict and when to defer to human experts under drift.

----

 ## Implemented Datasets